Swansea University Complaints Procedure

 2.9

 It is a student’s responsibility to ensure that their contact details are correct on the central records system.
-The University bears no responsibility for letters that do not reach a student due to their record not being kept up to date.
+The University bears no responsibility for letters that do not reach a student due to their record not being kept up-to-date.

 3. Who Can Make a Complaint and Time-limits